Mystery Case Files: Return to Ravenhearst (2008)

-Mystery Case Files: Return to Ravenhearst is the fifth installment in the Mystery Case Files franchise and was released on November 26, 2008, for Big Fish Games Game Club members whereas the public was able to download this game on November 27, 2008.
-This game is the second installment in the Ravenhearst story arc.
-After Madame Fate's death, the player returns to Ravenhearst Manor to solve Charles' mystery; they discover that the spirits of Rose, Emma's housekeeper, and Gwendolyn and Charlotte, Rose's children, are still trapped in the manor.
-The player is then subdued by Victor, Charles' still living son, who is responsible for keeping Charles's spirit alive using a machine in the basement.
-When the player tampers with the machine, it catches fire and burns the manor down, destroying Charles' spirit and reuniting the ghosts of Emma, Rose, and the two girls, with Victor escaping through a time machine back to 1895.
+Mystery Case Files: Return to Ravenhearst is the fifth installment in the franchise and was released in November 2008.
+This game is the second installment in the "Ravenhearst" story arc.

-In addition to the hidden object scenes, which were characteristic for the first title of the Ravenhearst series, the publishers have "added a graphic adventure component that allows players to explore and interact with the world of Ravenhearst like never before."
+In addition to the hidden object scenes, which were characteristic for the first title of the Ravenhearst series, the publishers have "added a graphic adventure component that allows players to explore and interact with the world of Ravenhearst like never before".
 It is now possible to move through the Ravenhearst manor, the surrounding estate and collected items interact with the environment.
 Puzzles and hidden object scenes are integrated into the different locations throughout the game.
 These scenes are tagged with frequent twinkles to attract the player's interest.
 Return to Ravenhearst is the first installment of the Mystery Case Files series where "haunting performances from live actors" are used.

+The Academy of Interactive Arts & Sciences nominated Return to Ravenhearst for "Casual Game of the Year" at the 12th Annual Interactive Achievement Awards.

 Dire Grove (2009)

-Mystery Case Files: Dire Grove is the sixth installment of the Mystery Case Files franchise and was released December 11, 2009.
-It had its first release on November 25, 2009, as a Collector's Edition.
-It follows the events of four graduate students led by Alison Sterling (Davie-Blue Bacich) who travel to a small township near Blackpool, England.
-The game follows on from the previous game, Return to Ravenhearst, but does not directly lead into the Ravenhearst story arc.
+Mystery Case Files: Dire Grove is the sixth installment that was released in December 2009, with its first release one month earlier on November 25 as a Collector's Edition.
+It follows the events of four missing graduate students led by Alison Sterling (Davie-Blue Bacich) who travel to a small township near Blackpool, England.

 Mystery Case Files: Dire Grove received mostly positive reviews.
 It has a Metacritic score of 82 and a GameRankings score of 75.00%.

 13th Skull (2010)

-Mystery Case Files: 13th Skull is the seventh installment of the Mystery Case Files franchise and had its first release on November 25, 2010, as a Collector's Edition.
+Mystery Case Files: 13th Skull is the seventh installment and had its first release in November 2010 as a Collector's Edition.
 It follows the disappearance of Marcus Lawson after moving into a creepy mansion in Louisiana.
 His daughter, Magnolia, believes her father was kidnapped by the ghost of a vengeful pirate seeking to protect his lost fortune.

 IGN reviewed 13th Skull as "Good" with a 7.0 rating for its presentation, gameplay, graphics, sound and lasting appeal for 6.5 to 7.5 per category.